randomthecoolio/Tuxlang/README.md

 #### `tuxies`

-- `tuxies.spawn(callable, ...args)` starts a function or bound method in the background and returns a task
+- `tuxies.spawn(callable, ...args)` queues a task on the shared worker runtime and returns a task
 - `tuxies.cancel(task)` requests cancellation of a task
 - `tuxies.cancelAll(tasks)` requests cancellation for every task in an array
 - `tuxies.wait(task)` waits for a task and returns its result